arafatro/IntroToDS/Readme.md

 > Create a group by yourself and think about the semester project.

 > [!IMPORTANT]
-> Presens is MANDATORY; students must earn certain points to PASS the practice.
+> Presence is 100% MANDATORY; students must earn certain points to PASS the practice.
 > Ten quizzes, at the beginning of each practical class
 > Students can start the project work after the Spring break (Approximately can get 1 month to do this).